Single sign-on: Security

-In March, 2012, a research paper reported an extensive study on the security of social login mechanisms.
+In March 2012, a research paper reported an extensive study on the security of social login mechanisms.
 The authors found 8 serious logic flaws in high-profile ID providers and relying party websites, such as OpenID (including Google ID and PayPal Access), Facebook, Janrain, Freelancer, FarmVille, and Sears.com.
-Because the researchers informed ID providers and relying party websites prior to public announcement of the discovery of the flaws, the vulnerabilities were corrected, and there have been no security breaches reported.
+Because the researchers informed ID providers and relying party websites prior to public announcement of the discovery of the flaws, the vulnerabilities were corrected, and no security breaches have been reported.

 In May 2014, a vulnerability named Covert Redirect was disclosed.
 It was first reported "Covert Redirect Vulnerability Related to OAuth 2.0 and OpenID" by its discoverer Wang Jing, a Mathematical PhD student from Nanyang Technological University, Singapore.
 In fact, almost all Single sign-on protocols are affected.
-Covert Redirect takes advantage of third-party clients susceptible to an XSS or Open Redirect.
+Covert Redirect takes advantage of third-party clients susceptible to cross-site scripting (XSS) or open redirect.

 In December 2020, flaws in federated authentication systems were discovered to have been utilized by attackers during the 2020 United States federal government data breach.

 Due to how single sign-on works, by sending a request to the logged-in website to get a SSO token and sending a request with the token to the logged-out website, the token cannot be protected with the HttpOnly cookie flag and thus can be stolen by an attacker if there is an XSS vulnerability on the logged-out website, in order to do session hijacking.
 Another security issue is that if the session used for SSO is stolen (which can be protected with the HttpOnly cookie flag unlike the SSO token), the attacker can access all the websites that are using the SSO system.